YottaDB/YDBDoc/MessageRecovery/errors.rst

 GTMSECSHRSEMGET, semget error errno = xxxx

-GTMSECSHR Error: This error indicates that GTMSECSHR process failed to obtain a semaphore set identifier for a specific IPC key, and that the error code returned by semget() is xxxx.
+GTMSECSHR Error: This error indicates that the GTMSECSHR process failed to obtain a semaphore set identifier for a specific IPC key, and that the error code returned by semget() is xxxx.

 Action: Consult your system administrator to ensure semaphores are appropriately configured.